-1 point.
-You have all provided some good evidence with 2 respect to institutional racism and how it translates to 3 poor outcomes and services for First Nation individuals.
-4 Basically, the first question I have for the whole panel 5 is, would you agree that colonization was about the use of 6 social and political cohesion and power to dictate how 7 Indigenous peoples ought to live or should live or operate 8 within the broader society?
+point.
+You have all provided some good evidence with 1 respect to institutional racism and how it translates to 2 poor outcomes and services for First Nation individuals.
+3 4 Basically, the first question I have for the whole panel is, would you agree that colonization was about the use of 5 6 social and political cohesion and power to dictate how Indigenous peoples ought to live or should live or operate 7 within the broader society?
+8

-MS. AMY HUDSON: Sure.
-I mean, I don't want to pretend to speak on behalf of a colonizer or a colonial mentality, but speaking from some of the more scholarly influences in my life, I think I would argue that, and, well, share in the arguments of people, like Harold Cardinal, that would say that colonization was about the disposition of land.
+9 MS. AMY HUDSON: Sure.
+I mean, I don't want to pretend to speak on behalf of a colonizer or a colonial 10 mentality, but speaking from some of the more scholarly 11 influences in my life, I think I would argue that, and, 12 well, share in the arguments of people, like Harold 13 Cardinal, that would say that colonization was about the 14 15 disposition of land.
 It was about the removal of Indigenous people from their land and territory.
-Then, I think we can get into a discussion of some of the consequences of that for power, control, dynamics and all those types of things.
-But, primarily, I would perhaps suggest and share in some of those thinkings and writings.
+Then, I 16 17 think we can get into a discussion of some of the 18 consequences of that for power, control, dynamics and all those types of things.
+But, primarily, I would perhaps 19 suggest and share in some of those thinkings and writings.
+20 an adult, or is that about completely extinguishing the culture and identity?
+DR. BARRY LAVALLEE: Some of the people that I study, like Sherene Razack, for example, who's a sociologist, colonization is about the elimination of Indigenous peoples in context of the land.

-DR. SYLVIA MOORE: I think when we look at what's come out about residential schools and some of those comments, and I can't reference the quotes where things like, "Getting rid of the Indian in the child."
-So, is that about how the child should live as he or she becomes
+21 DR. SYLVIA MOORE: I think when we look at 22 what's come out about residential schools and some of those 23 comments, and I can't reference the quotes where things 24 like, "Getting rid of the Indian in the child."
+So, is 25 that about how the child should live as he or she becomes

-1 an adult, or is that about completely extinguishing the 2 culture and identity?
-3 DR. BARRY LAVALLEE: Some of the people that 4 I study, like Sherene Razack, for example, who's a 5 sociologist, colonization is about the elimination of 6 Indigenous peoples in context of the land.
 7 And so in medicine, as a medical scientist 8 what I see is that the politics of Indigenous elimination 9 in settler Canada are actually effective, and that our 10 mortality rates are higher than settler people, and our 11 sicknesses are to a greater degree than settler people.

 12 And so what's really frightening about this 13 idea around colonization is that the Indian body becomes 14 proxy to the acquisition and the reacquisition of our 15 ancestral lands.
 And as a scientist, I see those patterns 16 that are predictable.

 17 MS. FARIDA DEIF: I have nothing to add.
 18 Thank you for the question.

-19 MR. STUART WUTTKE: Okay.
-And my last 20 question, since we're running out of time, basically, 21 violence and terror in the international sense, in the 22 Canadian sense, violence and terror, whether it's state- 23 sponsored or otherwise, usually directed at Indigenous 24 people is really to justify control over and dominion or 25 domination of Indigenous peoples by a colonial power.
+MR. STUART WUTTKE: Okay.
+And my last question, since we're running out of time, basically, violence and terror in the international sense, in the Canadian sense, violence and terror, whether it's statesponsored or otherwise, usually directed at Indigenous people is really to justify control over and dominion -- or domination of Indigenous peoples by a colonial power.

+PANEL Cr-Ex(Wuttke)